jackseceng/LinkShort/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to Jack Edwards, his contact details are [here](https://jacksec.engineer/#contact).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to Jack Edwards, [contact details available here](https://jacksec.engineer/#contact).
 All complaints will be reviewed and investigated promptly and fairly, be aware that Jack holds certain views that may not agree with your own, be prepared for this.